iaxo/axion-limits/README.md

 Use the parameter `experiments` and `labels` to pass the previously defined data and labels.
 If a string is given to the `saveplotname`, it will save the plot in a file with that name (default extension will be pdf if none is given within the filename).
 You can check other useful customization arguments at [AxionPlot.py](AxionPlot.py).

 ## More complex examples
-Inside [myPlottingScripts](myPlottingScripts) folder you can find real examples of scripts used to generate the figure inside [plots](plots) folder.
+Inside [myPlottingScripts](myPlottingScripts) folder you can find real examples of scripts used to generate the figures inside [plots](plots) folder.

 To be able to reproduce them (without moving them to the parent directory), first go to [myPath](myPlottingScripts/myPath.py) file and change the variable PATH_TO_PROJECT with the absolute path of the repository in your local system.
 This is needed to be able to load the modules defined in the parent directory of this project (TODO: wrap all this code into a proper python package).
 Now you can run any of those scripts, such as